 Eliminate the candied ginger for a low-carb option.

-Substitute orange juice with 1 T xylitol and 1 T orange zest for a low-carb option.
+Substitute orange juice with 1 tablespoon xylitol and 1 tablespoon orange zest for a low-carb option.

 Use the second recipe, which is the grain-free version, since the first one contains gluten.
 You can try substituting the arrowroot with almond flour or a low-carb blend for a low-carb option, but it won’t necessarily work.

 Use the first recipe, which is the grain-free one, because the other one contains gluten.
 Substitute 2 T xylitol and 2 T orange zest for the orange juice, as well as substitute the arrowroot with glucomannan, for low-carb options.

 Substitute a low-carb baking blend or almond flour for a low-carb option.